 - d.
 After one round or two minutes of CPR have been performed

-Who Is Eligible to Take the CCMA Exam?
+Who Is Qualified to Take the CCMA Exam?

 To be eligible for this exam, you must complete one of the following: